Frequently Asked Questions

 Is it legal to prescribe controlled medications via telehealth?

 Yes — but only temporarily under the current DEA and HHS extension rules.
 The COVID-era flexibilities that allow prescribing Schedule II–V controlled substances via telehealth without an initial in-person exam are valid through December 31, 2025.
 After that, unless federal policies change, in-person evaluations will be required by law before prescribing these medications.
-We plan to offer in-person appointments at that time, unless new regulations or permanent pathways are established.
+Kiwi plans to offer in-person appointments at that time, unless new regulations or permanent pathways are established.